iotc-secretariat/iotc-data-reference-codelists/ros/ros-3.2.0.md

 Note:

-1. Condition at capture and release: check if this is the good way of doing this.
+1. Condition at capture and release: check if this is the good way of doing this

+→ Do not link with ros_common

 ## Subform bait biometric information